 The risk involved in procedures on older fetuses is also considered in the bonus structure.
 Boyd also admitted that "you're more likely to have a hospitalization" as risk to the patient increases with the increased gestational age of the fetus.
 In his own testimony, Boyd directly contradicts the prevailing argument that abortion is safer than pregnancy or birth.

-In Atkins v Curtis W Boyd MD PC et al this may be an argument to focus on.
+In Atkins v Curtis W Boyd MD PC et al., this may be an argument that requires focus.
 Abortion on Trial revealed a few weeks ago that Dr. Boyd has testified under oath in Texas that induction abortions should be done in hospitals due to how dangerous they are.
-Interestingly, Boyd's clinic in Albuquerque, NM performs them in an outpatient facility for the amount of $17,000.00.
+Interestingly, in Albuquerque, NM, Boyd's clinic performs them in an outpatient facility for the amount of $17,000.00.

 In the coming weeks, we will continue to unravel these ethical concerns in more detail.

 In the meantime, please consider supporting the lawsuit by donating here: gf.me/u/xwzug2.

 The legal counsel is working pro-bono to end late-term abortion and bring the notorious Dr. Curtis Boyd to justice.